 - 3.1.
-The goats and sheep selected for export have been held in isolation and have not been corralled, pastured or held with other ruminants except those intended for export to the United States in the same consignment, under veterinary supervision during the 60 days immediately preceding shipment and during that time have remained free from evidence of communicable diseases. - 3.2.
+The goats and sheep selected for export have been held in isolation and have not been corralled, pastured, or held with other ruminants except those intended for export to the United States in the same consignment, under veterinary supervision during the 60 days immediately preceding shipment and during that time have remained free from evidence of communicable diseases. - 3.1.1.
+For at least the final fifteen (15) days prior to export the animal(s) was isolated in an officially approved facility(ies) and remained free from evidence of contagious and infectious diseases. - 3.2.
 The goats and sheep intended for export to the United States must be treated for ticks and Psorogates ovis mites within 10 days of export.
 The generic names and concentration or dosage of the pesticide(s) used must be recorded on the health certificate.
 The pesticide(s) must be used in a manner approved by the MPI.
 The pesticide(s) used must also be approved for use on goats and sheep by the MPI.
 The pesticide(s) used must be known to be an effective treatment for the above describe external parasites. - 3.3.
-Each animal was examined within 48 hours of the scheduled date of shipment and found to be free of any signs of contagious and infectious diseases.
+Each animal was examined within 48 hours of the scheduled date of shipment and found to be free of any signs of contagious and infectious diseases, and are free of ectoparasites.